 - Battery life: A long battery life means you won’t be charging it every five minutes, or be restricted to sitting next to a power outlet.
 Make sure your monitor is fully charged or plugged in before you go to bed, so you won’t have noisy alarms waking you up of the battery goes flat.

 - Safety: A monitor should never be placed on the baby’s crib or cot.
-The cord should always be kept at least 3 feet away.
-Make sure the leads are long enough for positioning your camera where you need it to watch baby (source).
+The cord should always be kept at least 3 feet away to ensure the baby cannot reach it.
+Make sure the leads are long enough for positioning your camera where you need it to watch baby (4).

 The Best Long Range Baby Monitor Reviews of 2019

 While it may seem like just one more thing you have to think about, technology can make so many of your parenting niggles disappear — so it’s worth spending the time shopping around when it comes to new gadgets.
 Let’s take a closer look at our top picks for 2019.

 1. VTech VM321 Video Baby Monitor

 When you opt for a monitor with sound and video, the audio and picture quality matters.
 It doesn’t have to look like a high definition movie, but you should expect more than a grainy image in a dark room that doesn’t tell you anything.

 VTech makes a video monitor with excellent audio and impressive field range of around 1,000 feet.
 It can work up to 150 feet in the home, with no outages.
 So if you need to run to the basement to do some laundry, you’ll have no worries with this monitor by your side.